splynx/docs/files/en/configuring_tariff_plans/capped_plans/capped_plans.md

 Capped plans and Top-Ups
 ========================

-CAP is a concept used by ISP's to provide internet services with monthly data limits and a option for customers to purchase additional data once their allocated limit has been reached.
+CAP is a concept used by ISP's to provide internet services with monthly data limits and an option for customers to purchase additional data once their allocated limit has been reached.

-The advantage is that, customers can pay more to extend their CAP limits using a Top Up tool/function.
+The advantage is that customers can pay more to extend their CAP limits using a Top Up tool/function.
 Administrators design Top Up plans that are available to customers in addition to their regular internet/tariff plans.

-Firstly, to make use of this feature, it is necessary enable the CAP module in _Config → Integrations _→ Main Modules.__
+Firstly, to make use of this feature, it is necessary to enable the CAP module in _Config → Integrations _→ Main Modules.__

 ![Screenshot_1.png](Screenshot_1.png)